 Stone is rather impervious to water.
 Clay has water absorption of about 6%, while Concrete can absorb as much as 13%.
 Slate is a material that edges out clay, while wood is known to be rather poor in this regard.
 There are more benefits, and even disadvantages, which we’ll cover below.

-- longevity and durability – material will last 50+ years, clay tiles will last 75+ years with proper maintenance
+- Superior longevity and durability – concrete tiles will last 50+ years, clay tiles will last 75+ years with proper maintenance

-- low to almost no maintenance, though see Disadvantage with regards to underlayment
+- Low to almost no maintenance, though see Disadvantage with regards to roofing underlayment

-- Wonderful variety of styles, colors, and profiles — very unique and beautiful appearance, color that will last (if going with Clay)
+- Wonderful variety of styles, colors, and profiles — very unique and beautiful appearance — color that will last (if going with clay tiles)

-- underlayment material won’t last as long as material, and so that underlayment needs to be replaced even while the roofing tiles will be fine.
-A roofer would remove all tiles, replace underlayment material and then re-install old tiles on the new underlayment – This can be extremely costly!
+- Underlayment material won’t last as long as the material, and so that underlayment needs to be replaced even while the roofing tiles will be fine.
+A roofer would remove all tiles, replace underlayment material, and then re-install old tiles over the new underlayment – This can be extremely costly!
 It’s recommended to use high-performance breathable synthetic underlayment for improved underlayment performance and longevity

-- one of the more expensive roofing materials that most homeowners probably cannot afford
+- Tiles are some of the more expensive roofing materials that most homeowners probably cannot afford

-- added weight is significant enough factor that it may not work for every home, unless the roof frame is reinforced to bear the weight of tiles
+- The extra weight is significant enough factor that tiles may not work for every home, unless the roof frame is reinforced to bear the weight of tiles